Tom-Nagy/what-you-need/README.md

 ### Project Goals

-What You Need is an MVP(Model View Project) build for educational purposes that promotes green and healthy homes and offices.
+What You Need is an MVP build for educational purposes that promotes green and healthy homes and offices.

 In this year 2022 we can observe a shift in lifestyles needs and organisation.
 People that use to spend most of their time at work, now work part or full-time from home.
 And in general people are more aware of their direct environment.